 Following a successful bid to the Clinical Placement Expansion Fund, we were awarded £90,000 to restart and grow clinical placement expansion.
-This is a fantastic opportunity to develop a bespoke portal of resources, allowing students to gain confidence and expertise in clinical decision making despite clinical placement limitations.
+This was a fantastic opportunity to develop a bespoke portal of resources, allowing students to gain confidence and expertise in clinical decision making despite clinical placement limitations.

 There are several ways in which Orthoptic departments can get involved with this new initiative: